moj-analytical-services/Rdbtools/README.md

 **Please note that this is not officially supported by the AP team and is intended to be community supported.**

+## Installation note

+The package `noctua` is required for `Rdbtools` to function, but is not currently available on CRAN.
+Also, the previous available version did not work with `dbpylr` from v2.6.0.
+In the interim, to install `Rdbtools` you should install a fork of `noctua` with the following command before installing `Rdbtools`:

+ - If using renv:
+     - install `Rdbtools`: `renv::install("pjrh-moj/noctua")` or if that doesn't work try `renv::install("git@github.com:pjrh-moj/noctua.git")`
+ - If not using renv:
+     - install `Rdbtools`: `devtools::install_github("pjrh-moj/noctua")` (you may need to install devtools first)

 ## What is Rdbtools?

 This is an extension of the `noctua` package, for interacting with AWS Athena through the MoJ's analytical platform.